-A hand satin finish is worked by sanding the blade through gradually increasing grades of abrasive grit.
-A good satin finish showcases the shapes of the blade and reduced reflective glare.
+A hand-satin finish is worked by sanding the blade through gradually increasing grades of abrasive grit.
+A good satin finish showcases the shapes of the blade and reduces reflective glare.
 This type of finish is usually applied to upscale custom knives that require a hand-made sleek look valued by collectors.
 With an increase in grit number, finer abrasives will produce smoother lines and a cleaner finish.
 Satin finishes are also used on the handle or fittings of a knife to improve overall appearance.
-A thorough hand satin finish performed by a seasoned master can increase the price of a knife.
+A thorough hand-satin finish performed by a seasoned master can increase the price of a knife.

 Stonewashing distresses the blade using friction to create a whacked look.
 During the process, a knife blade is run through the dryer with small stones or other abrasive material to create grazes on the blade surfaces.
-The technique speeds up the normal aging process, removes sheen and hides scratches and defects.
-The knife may look differently after the stonewashing procedure, depending on the type of abrasive used, the tumbling technique and the method of prior finishing.
+The technique speeds up the normal aging process, removes sheen, and hides scratches and defects.
+The knife may look differently after the stone washing procedure, depending on the type of abrasive used, the tumbling technique, and the method of prior finishing.
 Stonewashing is an affordable option that may produce a curious finish with primitive household equipment.
-Remember, however, that stonewashing dulls the knife blade, so you’ll need to resharpen it afterwards.
+Remember, however, that stone washing dulls the knife blade, so you’ll need to resharpen it afterward.

 A quality coating on the blade can considerably increase the working lifespan of the knife.
 Some coatings (for example, DLC – Diamond-Like Carbon) are expensive, but they will be worth the splurge if you consider the added value of corrosion prevention and easier maintenance of your knife.

-Gun blue is popular today, as it was long ago.
+Gun blue is as popular today, as it was long ago.
 This old method of steel coating derives its name from the blue-black color imparted to gun barrels after a treatment.
-Dense layers of black iron oxide (magnetite) left after the process provide protection of the surfaces and the bluish black color of the “gun blue”.
-Perhaps the oldest and most popular technique, bluing is still widely used as it is very easy, relatively safe and cost-effective.
-The cheapness of the bluing method saves a deal of maintenance efforts and expenses.
+Dense layers of black iron oxide (magnetite) left after the process protect the surfaces and the bluish-black color of the “gun blue”.
+Perhaps the oldest and most popular technique, bluing is still widely used as it is very easy, relatively safe, and cost-effective.
+The cheapness of the bluing method saves a lot of maintenance efforts and expenses.
 However, bear in mind that bluing products are intended for minor touch-ups only, and the procedure shouldn’t be applied to a whole blade.
-A blade is not perfectly corrosion resisting after bluing, and you should be prepared to blue your blade on an ongoing basis.
+A blade is not perfectly corrosion-resistant after bluing, and you should be prepared to blue your blade on an ongoing basis.